 We all love a beautiful, natural-looking glow.
-But if you find that the contents of our favourite tanning product has turned green alarm bells start ringing.
+But if you find that the contents of your favourite tanning product has turned green alarm bells start ringing.
 After all no one really aspires to the Shrek look!

 So, what has happened if your sunless tan products have turned green?

 Firstly, as our products contain natural and organic ingredients, the shelf life is shorter than products that contain parabens.
-The topic of parabens is covered in another blog, but in short it is a type of preservative used to prolong the shelf life in many food and beauty products.
+The topic of parabens is covered in our other blog, but in short it is a type of preservative used to prolong the shelf life in many food and beauty products.
 However, this ingredient has been linked to breast cancer studies.

 So why have your products turned green?

 There are a few reasons that can cause this.
 Storing in extremes of temperature can cause your product to oxidise, it could be direct sunlight or somewhere very cold or near a radiator, it may have expired its shelf life.
 It may have oxidised if it’s been exposed to the open environment.

 Basically, the bronze guide colour is made up of 3 colours.
 These colours are red, yellow and blue.
 When the red colour oxidizes it leaves blue and yellow together, which creates green.
 The only thing turning green is the bronzer, which is a temporary colour, but we don’t recommend using if its green.